Ensono/stacks-azure-data/pysparkle/pysparkle/data_quality/README.md

 # PySparkle Data Quality
 PySparkle performs data quality checks based on the user-provided configurations.
-At its core, it utilizes the capabilities of the [Great Expectations](https://greatexpectations.io/) platform.
+At its core, it utilises the capabilities of the [Great Expectations](https://greatexpectations.io/) platform.

 ## Usage